nouj341/INSTA341/Meetings.md

      * Update the meetings page

 * February 4th 2020:
      * Brainstorm ideas for sprint #3 has been written in the Brainstorm page in the Wiki tab

+* February 5th 2020:
+     * Update meeting on the Wiki Meetings page

+* February 12th 2020:
+     * Update meeting on the Wiki Meetings page